 If the voter registration deadline has passed, you can still conditionally register to vote and cast a provisional ballot in person at your County Elections Office at any time up to and including Election Day.
+You can also conditionally register at your polling place on Election Day.
 Your provisional ballot will be counted when your County Elections Official verifies your voter registration.

 Conditional registration may also be available in County Elections satellite offices and vote centers.

-- not be imprisoned or on parole for the conviction of a felony; and
+- Not currently be serving a state or federal prison term for the conviction of a felony; and

 California voter registration directions